Credentials: MPH, RDN, CD

 Position title: Clinical Dietician

 - MPH, The George Washington University

 In high school Alicia Bosscher enjoyed playing sports.
 Looking back now, it is easy for her to see that fueling these activities with good food was just as intriguing as the sports themselves.
 Moving to Madison to begin a degree in dietetics seemed like the natural choice.
-It was during her undergraduate years when Alicia discovered the joy of cooking and trying new foods.
+It was during her undergraduate years when Bosscher discovered the joy of cooking and trying new foods.

-Alicia still enjoys cooking (now for a family of five!) and trying new foods, and in her free time enjoys biking, running and playing ultimate Frisbee.
+Bosscher still enjoys cooking (now for a family of five!) and trying new foods, and in her free time enjoys biking, running and playing ultimate Frisbee.